Because no single team owned the flow, no documentation existed. My first step wasn't design,it was forensic auditing.

 For the short-term phase, we immediately aligned on fixing the high-visibility defects: the invite email and app download page.
 However, the remaining scope was debated.
 Leadership challenged us to consider an alternative "app-first" approach.

-To evaluate this potential pivot, I led the comparative analysis to help the team weigh the risks and trade-offs.
-This visual comparison aligned the team on the final direction, enabling us to secure the engineering resources for the additional improvements outlined in my original proposal.
+To evaluate this potential pivot without stalling our timeline, I used AI-assisted prototyping in Figma Make to rapidly visualize the alternative concept.
+I then led the comparative analysis using these visuals to help the team weigh the risks and trade-offs.
+This comparison aligned the team on the final direction, enabling us to secure the engineering resources for the additional improvements outlined in my original proposal.

 With the scope defined and resources secured for the Launch + Improvements path, I moved to execute the plan.